kiranmane1992/CV/README.md

 - Engineered AI-driven features using **LangChain** to integrate with **Elasticsearch** and **LLM APIs** (e.g., OpenAI, Claude), delivering capabilities such as advanced **RAG** for document analysis, deep web research, and image generation for AGC employees.
 - Architected and built **ReAct agents** with **LangGraph** to automate IT support and enhance information retrieval, integrating diverse systems like iTop ticketing, Viva Engage, and multiple vectorstores, thereby centralizing key resources for employees and the IT team.
-- Developed and maintained the robust **Python backend** for the AI-driven internal application using **FastAPI**, ensuring efficient API communication for all AI features and agentic systems.
+- Developed and maintained the robust **Java backend** for the AI-driven internal application using **Spring bt**, ensuring efficient API communication for all AI features and agentic systems.
 - Implemented comprehensive logging and monitoring for AI systems using **Elasticsearch** to ensure system observability, track performance, and facilitate troubleshooting.
-- **Technologies used:** Python, FastAPI, LangChain, LangGraph, ReAct, RAG, LLM APIs (OpenAI, Claude), Elasticsearch, Redis, React.js, TypeScript, Docker, Git.
+- **Technologies used:** Java, Spring bt, LangChain, LangGraph, ReAct, RAG, LLM APIs (OpenAI, Claude), Elasticsearch, Redis, React.js, TypeScript, Docker, Git.

-**AI Engineer** @ [AI-Inside Private](https://www.ai-inside-private.com/) _(Jun 2024 - May 2025)_
+**Softare Engineer** @ [Spendornet Technology](https://splendornet.com/) _(jul 2018 - Nov 2024)_

 Delivered AI and full-stack solutions for various client projects.

-- Developed and deployed multiple full-stack web applications utilizing **Vue.js** for responsive frontends and **Python** with **FastAPI** for backend APIs.
+- Developed and deployed multiple full-stack web applications utilizing **React.js** for responsive frontends and **Java** with **Spring boot** for backend APIs.
-- Developed and trained **Deep Learning models** using **PyTorch** for automated visual classification of industrial parts, improving quality control processes.
+- Integrated **LangChain4j + OpenAI** GPT for problem solving, ensuring accurate step-by-step solution.
-- Integrated Pinia for state management in Vue.js applications and utilized Redis for caching.
+- Implemented **user authentication (JWT)** to track and save user query history and utilized Redis for caching.
-- Processed and analyzed geospatial data for mapping applications.
-- Designed and built dashboards using Power BI.
+- Stored user queries and responses in MySQL for analytics and reporting.
-- **Technologies used:** Python, FastAPI, PyTorch, Vue.js, Pinia, Redis, PostgreSQL, Power BI, Docker.
+- **Technologies used:** Spring Boot, React.js, MySQL, LangChain4j, OpenAI GPT, Redis, Power BI, Docker.

 **Researcher (End-of-Studies Internship)** @ [CESI Lineact](https://www.cesi.fr/recherche-innovation/lineact/) _(Feb 2024 - Jul 2024)_